infiniteoverflow/GAN-Composer/README.md

 ## Goal

-As part of this lab, you will learn to build a custom GAN architecture and train the model using Amazon SageMaker.
+We will build a custom GAN architecture and train the model using Amazon SageMaker.